 “Procurement will be a key contributor in the business planning process moving forward and will act as a broker to products, skills and sources of innovation to solve the business’s problems,” he says.

 The main driver of change will be the shift in power between buyers and suppliers.
 “There is no doubt that more interaction between procurement and suppliers unlocks new product and process innovation,” Procurement Leaders’ Burt concludes.
 “After years of cost-saving negotiations, businesses are starting to see the value procurement can add outside simple savings.”

 Keeping supply chains alive

-Steve Malone, managing director of Procurement for Housing, which provides services to UK housing associations and local authorities, explains why emotional intelligence is
+Steve Malone, managing director of Procurement for Housing, which provides services to UK housing associations and local authorities, explains why emotional intelligence is so important.

 “Traditionally, procurement professionals earned their stripes by beating suppliers down on price and policing rogue spend.
 But today, it’s empathy, collaborative skills and the ability to think beyond short-term cost-savings that are top of my criteria for new hires,” he says.

 “COVID-19 has shone a light on this, revealing that compassion and consultation are just as important as number crunching when it comes to keeping supply chains responsive and competitive.

 “In my sector, housing and construction, large numbers of suppliers have furloughed workers, many are mothballing and some may soon go bust.
 The reaction from buyers has been mixed.
 Some are offering payment relief, but others are trying to terminate contracts or enforce even tougher pricing controls.

 “This is the perfect example of why emotional intelligence is key to long-term, sustainable procurement.
 Those buyers that adopt a supportive, partnership approach, communicating openly and equally, will keep their supply chains alive and will be first in the queue to suppliers once lockdown is lifted.